 As a Wildlife Conservation volunteer you’ll have the opportunity to get involved in a variety of conservation work while being immersed in life on the reserve.
-You’ll be making a difference towards wildlife conservation and enjoying the spectacular environment that Kruger National Park offers.
+You’ll be making a difference towards wildlife conservation and enjoying the spectacular environment that Greater Kruger National Park offers.

 Before you begin volunteer work you will first complete an introductory period where you will learn more about the work taking place on the reserve, reserve management practices, basic bush ecology training and about how your volunteer contribution is making a difference to the ongoing work on the reserve.
 Once work on the reserve begins, you may find yourself involved in:

 - Orientation and bush craft training - covering animal identification and behavior, dealing with potentially dangerous game, navigation and basic bush skills

 - Game drives and assisting with long-term biodiversity surveys

 - Location and mapping of injured animals by vehicle patrols

 - Assisting with bush and pest plant clearing

 - Road maintenance and erosion control measures

 - Disaster management – preparing for and helping the reserve recover from drought, flooding, storms and wildfires